acemon33/DW2-TT/README.md

  - Digi-Line Patcher: allow to 1 or 2 Digimons to be in digi-line (instead of always to be 3).
  - No Enemy Encounter Patcher: the wild Digimons will not move from their places.
  - Battle Enhancement:
-   - MP on Guard: ratio of increasing MP during Guard is 25%.
+   - MP-on-Guard: ratio of increasing MP during Guard is 25%.
-   - Beast King Fist Tech: the damage is 2.1 on counter attack.
+   - Beast King Fist Tech: the damage is 2.1 on Counter-Attack.
+   - Subzero Ice Punch: every hit increases 7 AP.
  - Battle Fix:
    - Venom Infusion Tech: guarantee to disable target's turn (no more crash or soft-lock).
+   - Zen Recovery Tech: reset all state changes permanently.

 v2.3:
  - Save Editor: